quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 | Node.js for this repo and CI  | `>=22.13`                  |
 | Package manager for this repo | `pnpm >=11.3.0`            |

 If your application is still using `@quasar/app-webpack`, migrate the application to Quasar CLI Vite before installing the QCalendar v5 app extension.
+If you are using QCalendar directly in a non-Quasar Vue/Vite app, install the UI package instead of the Quasar app extension.

 ## Installing the beta